awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

  For more information about installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 1. Enable Windows support for your Amazon EKS cluster with the following `eksctl` command\.
+Replace *<my\-cluster>* with the name of your cluster\.
 This command deploys the VPC resource controller and VPC admission controller webhook that are required on Amazon EKS clusters to run Windows workloads\.

    ```
-   eksctl utils install-vpc-controllers --cluster <cluster_name> --approve
+   eksctl utils install-vpc-controllers --cluster <my-cluster> --approve
    ```

 1. After you have enabled Windows support, you can launch a Windows node group into your cluster\.
 For more information, see [Launching self\-managed Windows nodes](launch-windows-workers.md)\.